Marker Logo

 Erected 1995 by Department of Historic Resources.
 (Marker Number UM-45.)

 Topics and series.
 This historical marker is listed in this topic list: Industry & Commerce.
-In addition, it is included in the Virginia Department of Historic Resources series list.
+In addition, it is included in the Virginia Department of Historic Resources (DHR) series list.
 A significant historical date for this entry is July 18, 1926.

 Location.
 36° 41.044′ N, 77° 32.629′ W. Marker is in Emporia, Virginia.
-Marker is on South Main Street (U.S. 301) 0.1 miles south of Brunswick Avenue, on the right when traveling south.
+It is on South Main Street (U.S. 301) 0.1 miles south of Brunswick Avenue, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Emporia VA 23847, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-General Edward E. Goodwyn (within shouting distance of this marker); Early Masonic Lodges
+At least 8 other markers are within walking distance of this marker: General Edward E. Goodwyn (within shouting distance of this marker); Early Masonic Lodges

 Paid Advertisement